A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

-Let us consider a single particle in a box and construct the following isothermal cycle.
-The box is surrounded by an isothermal environment, where heat is transferred through the walls of the box.
-Figure \ref{fig:szilard-demon-particle} is a schematic of the experimental setup, where the memory (i.e., the demon) in the upper half is not considered for the moment.
+Let us consider an isothermal cycle with a single particle.
+Figure \ref{fig:szilard-demon-particle} is a schematic of this experiment, where the memory (i.e., the demon) in the upper half is not considered for the moment.
 First, a partition is inserted in the middle of the box, separating the box into halves (Fig. \ref{fig:szilard-demon-particle}a).
-The particle moves at random, which means that the probability of the particle being on the left (or right) side equals $1/2$.
+The particle moves at random, so the probability of the particle being on the left (or right) side equals $1/2$.
 Second, the position of the particle is measured (Fig. \ref{fig:szilard-demon-particle}b).
-We assume that this measurement does not require work.
-Third, based on the measurement outcome, only when the particle is on the right (i.e., the lower case in Fig. \ref{fig:szilard-demon-particle}), the right half of the box is moved quasi-statically to the left (Fig. \ref{fig:szilard-demon-particle}c).
-During this process, the forces are balanced; thus, no work is necessary.
+Third, based on the measurement outcome, when the particle is on the left (resp. right), the partition is moved quasi-statically to the right (resp. left).
+(Fig. \ref{fig:szilard-demon-particle}c).
 Such a measurement-based operation is called feedback control or simply, control.
-After this operation, the particle is on the left with a probability of $1$.
-Finally, the wall on the right side is moved to the right, the box is expanded isothermally (Fig. \ref{fig:szilard-demon-particle}d), and the particle system returns to the initial state.
-The energy source for the expansion is the surrounding thermal fluctuations, or equivalently, heat transferred through the box.
-Therefore, this cycle extracts work from the isothermal environment.
-The Szilard engine is apparently a perpetual motion machine of the second kind and contradicts the second law of thermodynamics that is expressed as the Kelvin statement.
+The energy source for this expansion is the surrounding thermal fluctuations, or equivalently, heat transferred through the box.
+Therefore, the Szilard engine appears to contradict the second law of thermodynamics and to be a perpetual motion machine of the second kind that extracts work via isothermal cycles.